Yonatan33/Intro-to-Computer-Communications-HW1/README.txt

 Yonatan Gartenberg - 311126205

 Instructions:
-1) Run Channel.c
+1) Run Channel.c as specified in the assignment
 2) Copy IPs & Ports
-3) Run Sender.c with arguments
+3) Run Sender.c with arguments copied
-4) Run Receiver.c with arguments
+4) Run Receiver.c with arguments copied
 5) Enter file name in Sender.c
 6) Enter file name in Receiver.c
 7) If you want to proceed: